What is Constipation?

 Solid Food and Constipation

 One of the first foods babies eat is rice cereal.
 Parents often find that the frequency of their baby’s poos slows down when they start having solids.
-Rice cereal, especially, can cause poos to become firm, especially in breastfed babies.
+Rice cereal, especially, can cause poop to become firm, especially in breastfed babies.

 Important Tips about Baby Constipation